Troy Taylor (American football)

 Troy Scott Taylor (born April 5, 1968) is an American college football coach and former player.
-He was the head football coach at Stanford from 2023 until March 2025.
+He was the head football coach for the Stanford Cardinal from 2023 until March 2025.
 Taylor played professionally as a quarterback for the New York Jets of the National Football League (NFL).
-Taylor played college football at California and was selected by the Jets in the fourth round of the 1990 NFL draft.
+Taylor played college football for the California Golden Bears and was selected by the Jets in the fourth round of the 1990 NFL draft.

-After his playing career, Taylor served as co-head football coach at Folsom High School in Folsom, California, from 2012 to 2015; co-offensive coordinator at Eastern Washington in 2016; offensive coordinator at the Utah from 2017 to 2018; and as head coach at Sacramento State from 2019 to 2022.
+After his playing career, Taylor served as co-head football coach at Folsom High School in Folsom, California, from 2012 to 2015; co-offensive coordinator at Eastern Washington in 2016; offensive coordinator at Utah from 2017 to 2018; and as head coach at Sacramento State from 2019 to 2022.

 Playing career

 Taylor attended Cordova High School in Rancho Cordova, California.
 He led his team to a perfect 14–0 record and section championship, also being named northern California player of the year.
-Taylor played college football at California as starting quarterback from 1986 to 1989.
+Taylor played college football at the University of California, Berkeley, as starting quarterback from 1986 to 1989.
 He led the Pac-10 conference in total offense in 1989 (253 yds. per game).
 He finished his collegiate career as Cal's all-time leading passer (8,126 yds.) and total offense leader (8,236 yds.), records that stood until they were broken by Jared Goff in 2015.
 His 51 career touchdown passes stood as a school record until surpassed by Pat Barnes in 1996.

 Taylor was drafted in the fourth round (84th overall pick) of the 1990 NFL draft by the New York Jets.
 In his career, Taylor saw action in seven games and threw for 2 touchdown passes.